-Members of the Housekeeping and Maintenance staff make daily rounds of the buildings and are responsible for the replacement of all common area bulbs.
+Members of the Housekeeping and Maintenance staff make daily rounds of the buildings and are responsible for replacing all common area bulbs.
 Maintenance staff will gladly replace all permanent light fixtures throughout campus.
 Residents are responsible for replacing their own bulbs for any personal lamps.